 What "crowdsourcing" means here

-Each time someone asks "Turn this guide into a step list" or "Pull the table data" the model gets a tiny nudge: this page solved a task.
-One person?
-Small ripple.
-A few hundred?
-It starts to look like authority instead of coincidence.
+Every time someone asks the model to "turn this guide into a step list" or "pull the table data," the model gets a tiny nudge that says this page solved a task.
+One person doing it is a rounding error.
+A few hundred starts to look like authority instead of coincidence.

 Turn the AI button into a tool

-If your AI Share Button looks like a decorative badge, it's wasted.
-Treat it like a power feature.
-Pair it with prompts that save time.
+If your AI Share Button is sitting there like a decorative badge, you're wasting it.
+Treat it like a power feature and pair it with prompts that actually save someone time.

 "Make a 5 tweet thread from the key points."
 "Convert the numbered steps into a printable checklist."
 "Extract all figures into a clean table."
 "Summarize pros vs cons into two columns."

-A good prompt gives the reader an asset they can reuse in a post, doc, deck, sprint board.
-You receive genuine interaction, not charity.
+A good prompt hands the reader an asset they can drop into a post, doc, deck, or sprint board.
+You get genuine interaction back.
+Nobody is doing you a favor.

 Mobilize, don't hope

-Just placing buttons is passive.
+Sticking buttons on a page and waiting is a passive move.
 You need a rhythm.

 - Start with your insiders

-Newsletter readers, long time Discord or forum members, folks who reply to your posts.
-They'll test first and forgive rough edges.
+Newsletter readers, longtime Discord or forum members, the people who reply to your posts.
+They'll test things first and forgive the rough edges.
 Tell them exactly what to try.

 - Bake prompts into launches